tjguk/networkzero/docs/usage.rst

 :func:`advertise`, an address will be returned, constructed from your machine's IP address and a pool of spare ports.

+The IP address can be a wildcard, eg "192.168.*".
+This will nudge the automatic address onto a valid address which matches that network.
+This is useful where your machine has multiple valid addresses, each on a different network.

 ..  note::

-    You don't need to ask NetworkZero to generate an address: any valid address can be used.
-This can be useful in the unlikely event that the automatic address is for the wrong network or clashes with an existing port.
+    You don't *need* to ask NetworkZero to generate an address: any valid address can be used.
+The automatic address is merely a convenience.

 Message
 ~~~~~~~